Sherlock113/language-digger/content-book/case-studies/structure.md

 ### Implementation/Migration

-Summarize how the customer implemented or transitioned to your product.
+Summarise how the customer implemented or transitioned to your product.
 Focus on the story of adoption rather than technical minutiae.

 Example elements: